replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 kots@dx411-dex-lab05-airgap-jump ~$ ssh dx411-dex-lab05-airgap
 ```

-Otherwise, you can use the above
+Otherwise, you can use the below

 ```shell
 ssh -J kots@lab05-airgap-jump kots@${REPLICATED_APP}-lab05-airgap
 ```

-Once you're on the "Air Gap" node, untar the bundle and run the install script with the `airgap` flag.
+Once you're on the Air Gap node, untar the bundle and run the install script with the `airgap` flag.
 kURL install flags are documented [in the kurl.sh docs](https://kurl.sh/docs/install-with-kurl/advanced-options).

 ```shell